sindresorhus/KeyboardShortcuts/readme.md

 ## Localization

 This package supports [localizations](/Sources/KeyboardShortcuts/Localization).
-PR welcome for more!
+PRs welcome for more!

 1. Fork the repo.
 2. Create a directory that has a name that uses an [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language code and optional designators, followed by the `.lproj` suffix.
 [More here.](https://developer.apple.com/documentation/swift_packages/localizing_package_resources)